Azure/azure-sdk-for-net/sdk/batch/Azure.ResourceManager.Batch/README.md

-# Microsoft Azure Batch Management client library for .NET
+# Microsoft Azure Batch management client library for .NET

 Use Microsoft Azure Batch to run large-scale parallel and high-performance computing (HPC) batch jobs efficiently in Azure.
 Azure Batch creates and manages a pool of compute nodes (virtual machines), installs the applications you want to run, and schedules jobs to run on the nodes.